-Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.
+Across the board, one of our clients' most common goals is learning the best way to lower body fat percentage.

 It's important to remember that losing fat doesn't mean getting rid of body fat completely.
 You need to have some body fat to maintain your health.